Vajk93/Vajk93/README.md

 Hi,

-My name is Vajk.
+My name is Vajk. <br/>

+I've been using Gitlab for work since November 2024, so I don't seem to be as active here on Github since then.
+But I'm still active, just not here, but mostly at work.

 I am a Frontend Developer, mostly use Angular, Typescript and TaliwindCSS.<br/>
 I also open to work with other technologies.
 I am familiar with these: React, Next.js, and Bootstrap.<br/>
 I am open to pick up new technologies like Vue.js, Flutter and React-Native.